2023 Appalachian Heritage Festival – Saturday, September 23

-The Appalachian Heritage Festival at Shepherd University was founded 26 years ago.
+The Appalachian Heritage Festival at Shepherd University was founded 27 years ago.
 Over that time, thousands of community members, schoolchildren, and students have been introduced to the diverse culture of Appalachia and our state through workshops, lectures, and concert performances by our region’s most outstanding artists, historians, and cultural ambassadors.
-This year’s Festival will offer a great FREE series of events on Saturday, Sept.
-24, 2022.
+This year’s Festival is paired with Shepherd’s Family Day and will offer a great FREE series of events on Saturday, Sept.
+23, 2023.

 The Schedule of events for Saturday include:

 - 1 p.m. — Introduction to Unaccompanied Singing with Georgia Lilly, Shipley Recital Hall (Frank Arts Center, West Campus)